pantanvita/ProtAN-proteome-analyzer/README.md

 ## 🔓 Summary

 This pipeline provides an end-to-end, reproducible framework for integrating statistical proteomics, pathway biology, network analysis, and motif-level interpretation.
-It bridges wet-lab proteomics with computational systems biology, enabling mechanistic insights into drug resistance.
+It bridges wet-lab proteomics with computational systems biology, enabling mechanistic insights into drug resistance in cancer.